firedrakeproject/firedrake/doc/sphinx/source/backends.rst

 ------------

-The CUDA backend makes extensive use of PyCUDA_ and its infrastructure for just-in-time compilation of CUDA kernels.
+The CUDA backend makes extensive use of PyCUDA_ and its infrastructure for just-in-time compilation of CUDA kernels and interfacing them to Python.
 Linear solvers and sparse matrix data structures are implemented on top of the `CUSP library`_ and are described in greater detail in :doc:`linear_algebra`.
-Code generation uses a template based approach, where a ``__global__`` stub routine to be called from the host is generated, which takes care of data marshaling and calling the user kernel as an inline ``__device__`` function.
+Code generation uses a template based approach, where a ``__global__`` stub routine to be called from the host is generated, which takes care of data marshalling and calling the user kernel as an inline ``__device__`` function.

-When the :func:`~pyop2.par_loop` is called, PyOP2 uses the access descriptors to determine which data needs to be transfered from host host to device prior to launching the kernel and which data needs to brought back to the host afterwards.
-All data transfer is triggered lazily i.e. the actual copy only occurs once the data is requested.
-Flags indicate the state of a given :class:`~pyop2.Dat` at any point in time:
+When the :func:`~pyop2.par_loop` is called, PyOP2 uses the :ref:`access-descriptors` to determine which data needs to be allocated or transferred from host to device prior to launching the kernel and which data needs to be brought back to the host afterwards.
+Data is only transferred if it is out of date at the target location and all data transfer is triggered lazily i.e. the actual copy only occurs once the data is requested.
+Flags indicate the present state of a given :class:`~pyop2.Dat`:

 * ``DEVICE_UNALLOCATED``: no data is allocated on the device
 * ``HOST_UNALLOCATED``: no data is allocated on the host